 Our construction costs for Phase 1 and for Phase 2 - Stage 1 may be significantly higher than our current estimates as a result of cost overruns, change orders under existing or future construction contracts, increased component and material costs, escalating labor costs, limited availability of labor, delays in construction and increased spending to maintain construction schedules.
-As of January 17, 2007, change orders for \$119.5 million have been approved under the Phase 1 EPC agreement with Bechtel.
+We may also incur commissioning costs in excess of our forecast.
+As of February 14, 2007, change orders for \$121.3 million have been approved under the Phase 1 EPC agreement with Bechtel.
 We do not have any prior experience in constructing LNG receiving terminals, and no LNG receiving terminal has been constructed and placed in service in the United States in almost 25 years, as a result of which there are limited benchmarks against which to compare our estimates.
 If our construction costs are higher than estimated, our cash available for distribution to unitholders may be reduced.